 Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
 A proportion of receipts relating to housing disposals (75% for dwellings, 50% for land and other assets, net of statutory deductions and allowances) is payable to the Government.
-The balance of receipts is required to be credited to the Capital Receipts Reserve, and can then only be used for new capital investment (or set aside to reduce the Council's underlying need to borrow), in the Capital Financing xx.
-Private Finance Initiative (PFI) and Similar Contracts

-Requirement Statement.
-Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement
+The balance of receipts is required to be credited to the Capital Receipts Reserve, and can then only be used for new capital investment (or set aside to reduce the Council's underlying need to borrow), in the Capital Financing Requirement Statement.
+Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.